 Almond butter has various other benefits too.
 It contains three times as much vitamin E as peanut butter and seven times more calcium, and twice as much iron.
 Organic almond butter is even richer in fiber content, so it can make you feel fuller, faster.
 If you’re looking for an ingredient that might help you eat less, almond butter could be it.

 Before you start searching for recipes to make your own delicious almond butter, let’s take a closer look at the benefits of this substance.
 Almond butter could be useful for weight loss because it has all the standard almond benefits, just condensed.
-If you’re making your raw almond butter, you can make sure that you’re not using any added sugar or other substances that would pack the pounds onto your waistline.
+If you’re making your own almond butter, you can make sure that you’re not using any added sugar or other substances that would pack the pounds onto your waistline.

 If you’re using store-bought almond butter, make sure you check the almond butter recipe on the label.
 To help you lose weight, you’ll need something free from things like palm oil, saturated fat, and extra sugars, flavors, or preservatives.